International and Domestic Travel

-Be advised that some states are implementing quarantine requirements for travelers arriving from Texas.
-Please monitor the news and official information at your travel destination so that you are aware of restrictions that may be in place upon your arrival at your final destination.
+Be advised that states are implementing quarantine requirements for travelers arriving from Texas.
+Please pay attention to the news and official information at your travel destination so that you are aware of restrictions that may be in place upon your arrival at your final destination.

 - Is the traveler able to obtain a passport or visa if necessary?

 - Is the traveler permitted to return to the U.S.?

 As UTA evaluates future travel requests, it is imperative that we consider whether or not an individual will be able to obtain a passport or visa if necessary, whether or not the proposed destination will allow entry, and whether or not a return to the U.S. will be permitted.